websterling/Python-QR-Code-Labels/README.md

 Fairly simple code to produce sheets of custom QR Code labels, sequentially numbered, and formatted for printing on Avery 8161 labels.

-Requires the packages pyqrcode, pypng, and PIL, and has been tested in Python 2.7.3 in Windows and Linux.
+Requires the packages pyqrcode, pypng, and PIL, and has been tested in Python 2.7.3 in Windows and Linux, 3.2.3 in Linux, and 3.4.3 in Windows 64-bit.

 https://github.com/mnooner256/pyqrcode
 https://github.com/drj11/pypng